 The choice ultimately depends on which aspect of "A Song of Ice and Fire" you appreciate most.
 Those who love the cynical, gritty view of power should grab Abercrombie immediately.
 Those who value deep worldbuilding with cultural diversity and magic systems are in the right place with Williams or Sanderson.
 Those who want maximum narrative complexity and are willing to work for it should read Erikson.
 Those, however, who seek the combination of Tolkien's mythical worldbuilding and Martin's brutal power dynamics will find it in The Chronicles of Wetherid.

 George R.R.
 Martin remains a master of his craft—unrivaled in his specific, historical narrative style.
-But the fantastic authors on this list show that the genre has far more to offer than Westeros.
+But the fantasy authors on this list show that the genre has far more to offer than Westeros.
 And that one need not spend the sheer endless wait for "The Winds of Winter" idly.

 Each of the mentioned books stands absolutely on its own.
 None is a cheap replacement for Martin, and none intends to be.
-What they all have in common: the claim to conceive of fantasy as serious literature, to create characters you love or despise abysmally, and to build worlds in which you get completely lost.
+What they all have in common: the claim to conceive of fantasy as serious literature, to create characters you love or despise, and to build worlds in which you get completely lost.
 If you're looking for the next thick book after Game of Thrones that will keep you awake for weeks, you'll find it on this list.